Love Is A Drug: Exploring Love, Drugs, And Hormones

 However, when you look at love scientifically, chemicals in the brain can help to explain this emotional state.
 Everything you experience is brain chemicals, and love is no exception.
 This isn't to devalue the power of love but simply explain it.
 In this post, we'll look at the science of love, and tell you how it's similiar to a drug.

-We should begin this article by talking about oxytocin, also called the love hormone.
+We should begin this article by talking about oxytocin, also called the love hormone or the love drug.
 Despite its name, oxytocin is involved in other emotions besides love.
-It's a motherly hormone, which releases during childbirth.
+It's a motherly hormone, which is released during childbirth.
 Oxytocin may contribute to social bonds and stress regulation, and may be associated with other emotions such as empathy and trust.
 Typically, females experience the chemical more.

 The love hormone name comes from the fact that levels of oxytocin increase during sex, particularly during orgasm, as well as intimate activities like hugging, kissing, and cuddling.